Juniperus virginiana: Uses

 The fragrant, finely grained, soft, brittle, very light, pinkish to brownish red heartwood is very durable, even in contact with soil.
 Because of its resistance to decay, the wood is often used for fence posts.
 Moths avoid the aromatic wood, and therefore it is in demand as lining for clothes chests and closets, which are often denominated "cedar closets" and "cedar chests".
 If correctly prepared, excellent English longbows, flatbows, and Native American sinew-backed bows can be made from it.
-It is marketed as "eastern redcedar" and "aromatic cedar".
+It is marketed as "eastern red cedar" and "aromatic cedar".
 The best portions of the heartwood are one of the few woods that are suitable for making pencils, however the supply had so diminished by the 1940s that the wood of the incense-cedar largely replaced it.